nn33sy/hinhesh/README.md

 I like : creative programming, ecology X tech, art X tech, music, theatre, scenography, a good joke.

-I will start my internship at HypnoVR in Septembre.
+I will start my internship at HypnoVR in Septembre 2021.
 A french startup which makes VR environment for hypnotherapy.